zenodeapp/genesis-ethermint/setup/README.md

 ## generate-validator.sh

 This script uses `add-genesis-account` and `gentx` to create a genesis-validator.
 This will create a file inside of the `/.tgenesis/config/gentx`-folder, which contains the transaction details for adding this validator to the `genesis.json` file.

-This file is necessary to send in if you want to join as a genesis validator in the testnet.

-Though if you're only running a testnet locally, either run `quick-testnet-setup.sh --local` (which will automatically add your key as a genesis validator) or stop the node and run `generate-validator.sh` followed by a `tgenesisd collect-gentxs && tgenesisd tendermint unsafe-reset-all`.
+Though if you're only going to run a local testnet, simply run the `quick-testnet-setup.sh` with the `--local` flag which will automatically add your key as a genesis validator (see below).

 ## quick-testnet-setup.sh